ruizt/pstat100-content/README.md

 ### Contributors and credits

-All course materials were developed in Spring 2021 by Trevor Ruiz.
+All course materials were developed in Spring 2021 and revised in Spring 2023 by Trevor Ruiz.

 Lab0 and Lab1 were adapted from materials written by Alex Franks and Kate Kharitonova for a pilot version of the course offered as INT15 in Spring 2020.